 Best known for its monthly full moon parties, Bomba’s Shack has become a must-visit spot for tourists and locals alike looking to party until dawn.
 In addition to its popular rum punch, Bomba serves a special mushroom tea during the parties, setting the bar apart from other celebrations on Tortola.
-Thanks to live music, laid-back vibes, and a non-stop flow of drinks, this place proves to be a good time no matter when it’s visited.
+Thanks to live music, laid-back vibes, and a non-stop flow of drinks, this place is a good time no matter when it’s visited.

 This place is home to more than 100 kinds of rums, making it the BVI's largest collection.
 Up for grabs are rare aged editions, house infusions, and cocktails made with rum from places throughout the Caribbean.
 Want to get a little history alongside a drink?
 Order a sampler board, and the bartenders will provide a lesson on the origins of each offering.

 Pirate’s Bight combines a menu of beach bar staples – surf and turf, salads, and tacos included – with an impressive bar menu.
-Here, guests can go all out with a satisfying seafood entree, or nosh on an array of appetizers and top it all off with a caipirinha, tropical martini, or the classic painkiller.
-Even better, its beachfront location in the Bight, the island’s most popular anchorage point, makes it a convenient stop for guests looking to relax in the sun, play in the water or take a nap on the powder sand beach.
+Here, guests can go all out with a satisfying seafood entree or nosh on an array of appetizers and top it all off with a caipirinha, tropical martini, or the classic painkiller.
+Even better, its beachfront location in the Bight, the island’s most popular anchorage point, makes it a convenient stop for guests looking to relax in the sun, play in the water or nap on the powder sand beach.

 The Soggy Dollar Bar is the sometimes-disputed birthplace of the painkiller, the BVI’s signature cocktail made of dark rum, cream of coconut, and pineapple and orange juices, topped with nutmeg.
 Going to this watering hole?
-Order a painkiller online and it will be waiting on the bar’s drink board!
-The bar gets its name from the many patrons who choose to swim there from boats moored in White Bay, hence, soggy dollar.
+Order a painkiller online, and it will be waiting on the bar’s drink board!
+The bar gets its name from the many patrons who swim there from boats moored in White Bay, hence, soggy dollar.

 No matter when visitors descend upon the British Virgin Islands, there is always some event taking place.
 These five offer something for everyone’s tastes:

 The British Virgin Islands shows off its status as one of the world’s top windsurfing spots during the world’s greatest windsurfing and sailing adventure in this annual competition.
-A week-long journey between Virgin Gorda’s Bitter End Yacht Club and the nearby Caribbean island of Anguilla, attracts the world’s best athletes and sailors to the BVI.
+A week-long journey between Virgin Gorda’s Bitter End Yacht Club and the nearby Caribbean island of Anguilla attracts the world’s best athletes and sailors to the BVI.

 The biggest music festival in the British Virgin Islands takes place each Memorial Day weekend at the end of May.
 Some of the world’s biggest calypso, jazz, fungi, reggae, and rock artists perform at this lively three-day event on Tortola’s Cane Garden Bay Beach.
 Music is accompanied by delicious local food and a pristine white sandy dance floor.